 Achieving one type of efficiency, however, does not guarantee that another type will also be achieved.
 For example, an economy could be technically efficient by reducing costs and boosting productivity.
 But if this involves producing goods and services that nobody wants, then it will not be seen as allocatively efficient.
 Producing at the lowest cost might also mean taking shortcuts with safety and increasing the level of pollution that is emitted into the atmosphere.
-If more people are hurt in the workplace and there are higher levels of pollution, then this could be an indication that society's collective satisfaction is not being maximised.
+If more people are hurt in the workplace and there are higher levels of pollution, then this could be an indication that

+When discussing the impact on efficiency of a change in economic conditions or government policy, try to focus on one or two of the types of efficiency discussed here. society's collective satisfaction is not being maximised.
 Similarly a decision by the Federal Government to subsidise solar panels will help to promote inter-temporal efficiency because it will reduce greenhouse gases.
 Experts have agreed, however, that it might be one of the most inefficient ways for an economy to reduce carbon emissions.
 In this respect, the improvement in inter-temporal efficiency is not matched by an improvement in allocative efficiency.

-Activity 1c: Types of efficiency
+Activity 1d: Types of efficiency

 Examine the scenarios described in the left hand column.
-In the right hand columns, identify a kind of efficiency that is likely to be affected and identify if there is likely to be an improvement ( $\uparrow$ ) or a worsening ( $\downarrow$ ) of efficiency.
+In the right hand columns, identify a kind of efficiency that is likely to be affected and identify if there is likely to be an improvement (\uparrow) or a worsening (\downarrow) of efficiency.
 In some cases, more than one type of efficiency will apply and you should be prepared to justify your choice(s).

 Scenario Efficiency type(s) ↑ or ↓ The government places an excise tax on all alcoholic beverages A factory replaces its workers with robots The RBA increases interest rates to slow down consumption demand Supply disruptions caused by government mandated lockdowns Students learn a range of competencies that allow them to work in a variety of workplaces.
-The government introduces a policy to make Rapid Antigen Tests free The Victorian Government bans the sale of puppies from "puppy farms" The Australian Government provides recommended daily water usage on water bills The government makes HECS fees higher for Economics degrees and lower for Teaching degrees An increase in the number of fake news articles posted on social media
+The government introduces a policy to make Rapid Antigen Tests free The Victorian Government bans the sale of puppies from "puppy farms" The Australian Government provides recommended daily water usage on water bills The government makes 'HECS-HELP' fees higher for Economics degrees and lower for Teaching degrees An increase in the number of fake news articles posted on social media

-Activity 1d: A link between food choices and efficiency
+Activity 1e: A link between food choices and efficiency